bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Ben Carman: 01:23:36

-Can we market OpVault as you're guaranteeing your coins will never go into an inscription because you're locking them up forever and then make sure I won't put it into some stupid dick bot.
+Can we market OpVault as you're guaranteeing your coins will never go into an inscription because you're locking them up forever and then make sure I won't put it into some stupid dickbutt.

 NVK: 01:23:48